LESS IS MORE

 ‘Welcome back life, I lost you under all my stuff.’

-Simple living and minimalism are not about living uncomfortably for the sake of it, nor are they about a white minimalist homes, although that’s my preference!
-They’re about being grounded and grateful, and breaking the habit of constantly wanting more.
+Simple living and minimalism are not about living uncomfortably for the sake of it, nor are they about a white minimalism, although that’s my preference!
+They’re about being grounded and grateful and breaking the habit of constantly wanting more.
 Minimalism is prioritising the good stuff and discarding the things that don’t bring happiness and joy.

 1. Feeling lighter